Congratulations 2026-2027 Board of Governors!

 SECTION 3:

 The membership is liable under the laws of the State of North Dakota for organizational debts in the event the organization’s assets are insufficient to discharge liabilities.
-The members of the MSC are advised that said organizations are not a government instrumentality but are non-profit organizations, that the United States Government will not be liable for repayment of any liabilities of the MSC, and that the unsatisfied liabilities of the MSC may result in the personal liability of all active and associate members, even though the organizations may be dissolved.
-The assets may be distributed to a nonprofit fund, foundation or corporation which is organized and operated exclusively for charitable, education, religious or scientific purposes and which has established its tax-exempt status under Code Section 501(c)(4), such as Air Force Aid Society.
-A majority of voting members present at the last general membership meeting must approve the disbursement of funds.
+The members of the MSC shall be made aware that said organization is not a government instrumentality but a non-profit organization, that the United States Government will not be liable for repayment of any liabilities of the MSC, and that the unsatisfied liabilities of the MSC may result in the personal liability of all active and associate members, even though the organization may be dissolved.

-MINOT SPOUSES CLUB BYLAWS
+MINOT SPOUSES CLUB BY-LAWS

-(Revised February 2025)
+(Revised September 22, 2025)

 ARTICLE I. PURPOSE